 Welcome to my detailed instructions on how to plant a new your new potted plant or “plug”.
-The picture above is similar to what they look like!
 Congratulations on your new Musa!
 If you purchased the plant from me “Thank You” if not I am still happy to help you!
 And as always feel free to email me with any questions.

 First let me explain a few things about bananas and how they are propagated.
 There is “pups” that are physically cut off the plant.
 These are usually more expensive and cost quite a bit to ship!
 Usually it costs $10 for 1 pup via USPS Priority Mail.
 So there is a few other options I will explain below:

 - Tissue Culture or “TC” is a method where only a tiny piece of a pup is cut out.
 This piece is the growth point of the banana.
 It is called a “Shoot Tip explant” from this one tiny piece of material many many hundreds and even thousands of tiny plants are made in test tubes and a completely artificial and sterile environment!
-These are sold by companies like Agristarts by the “tray” each tray or flat has 72 tiny plants or “plugs”.
+These are sold by companies like Agristarts by the “tray” each try or flat has 72 tiny plants or “plugs”.
 Some companies ship them as a plug to save costs.
-These are usually the $10-$15 ones you see sold online and on eBay.
+These are usually the $10-$15 ones.
 When I get them I pot them into 4” pots.
 That way they will have a much larger root system and better chance for success!
 I sometimes order trays and I do small scale tissue culture myself.

 - Ex-Vivo Propagation is what I prefer.
 The method I created requires no soil, no chemicals, and no growth hormones!
 It is all natural and created a plant larger than a TC plant but smaller than a pup.
 The corms on them are larger than TC plants allowing faster growth and greater chance of success.
 I am still in the beginning stages, so only a few varieties are available at this time and are selling out fast.
 Contact me for availability and more info!